joelmaregina/C--Project-Senai/README.md

 ## 📌 Features _(Funcionalidades)_ :

-#### ♦ The developed system has these characteristics and functionalities _(O sistema desenvolvido possui as demais caracteristicas e funcionalides)_ :
+#### ♦ The developed system has these characteristics and functionalities _(O sistema desenvolvido possui as demais caracteristicas e funcionalidades)_ :
 -  The system stores the records of  natural people and juridical people; _(O sistema armazena os cadastros das pessoas físicas e jurídicas)_ ;
 - The registration of  natural people is done with the following data: name, CPF and date of birth; _(O cadastro das pessoas físicas é feito com os seguintes dados: nome, CPF e data de nascimento)_;
 - The registration of juridical people is done with the following data: name, CNPJ and corporate name; _(O cadastro das pessoas jurídicas é feito com os seguintes dados: nome, CNPJ e razão social)_;